 Mr. Ruben Herrera was elected to the TSC Board of Trustees in May 2016.
 He was elected as Secretary of the Board in June of 2016 and again in July 2018.
+He was elected Chair in December 2020.

 Mr. Herrera is a Texas Southmost College alumnus.
 He holds a Bachelor of Science in Criminal Justice and a state license as a Chemical Dependency Counselor.
 Mr. Herrera continued his education at Texas Southern University where he earned a Juris Doctor degree.